TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 Saved viewpoints are an odd case as they can be stored in both the SVF and the Model Derivative manifest.
 In the end, the Model Derivative manifest won out and those are the saved viewpoints you see in the viewer.

-The only extension to the metadata that I can remember is adding support for visibility overrides.
+The only extension to the metadata that I can remember is adding support for saved viewpoint visibility overrides.
 This was done without changing the SVF format.
 The viewer didn't use the sets feature in SVF.
 That was repurposed to store a set of entities for each viewpoint that should be hidden.
 The set index was then added to the saved viewpoint definition in the Model Derivative manifest.
 After all, it's JSON, just throw in another property.

 ### Model Representation